dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

         :returns: The value in the container entry.
 Returns None, if not found.

+   .. py:method:: setPropertyContainerVal (containerId: str, index: int, memberId: str, value)

+        Sets the member of the index-th entry in the container, i.e. something like ``container[index].memberId = value`` .

+        :example: Set the *name* member in the 2. entry of the container *input_args* to "myname":
+            ``setPropertyContainerVal('input_args', 2, 'name', 'myname')``

+        :param containerId: The identifier of the container.
+        :param index: The index of the entry in the container.
+        :param memberId: The id of the member to set.
+        :param value: The value to set.
+        :returns: True on success, otherwise False.

    .. py:method:: uuid(): str

         Returns the UUID of the object.